-It’s hard enough to eat healthily every day, but even worse when you are at a restaurant or entertaining friends or clients.
-The last thing you want to hear is someone asking “Are you on a diet or something?” when you place your order.
+Believe me, the last thing you want is to be pressured into eating something bad or have someone asking “Are you on a diet or something?” when you place your order.

 So here are a few tips to help you eat well and still enjoy yourself.

 Eat a small healthy snack about an hour before you dine, so you don’t crave entrees or nibbles before your meal.
 Drinking a couple of glasses of water just before you dine also helps reduce hunger.

 If you are choosing the restaurant, check the menu first to make sure there are healthy options.
 Many restaurants now list their nutritional value online, so you can look in advance to see what’s available.

 Ignore the bread basket.
 By not eating bread you avoid the refined flour and the extra calories.
 Limit alcohol intake by sipping water throughout your meal.
 This will limit your calories, make you feel better and flush your system with water.
 You’re also more likely to feel refreshed after the meal.
 If you’re left craving something more, mix it up with unsweetened iced tea, or add a lime or lemon to your water.

 Avoid fried food and you avoid calories.
 Look for options that are baked, grilled, steamed, poached, roasted or lightly sautéed.
 Alternatively, opt for low-fat, high-protein options such as chicken, fish or steak.

 If you do have an entree, make it a fresh salad, with an oil-based (rather than butter or cream) dressing on the side.
 The same goes for main courses: always have sauces and gravies served separately, so you can control the amount you eat.

 Make sure your side dishes, such as vegetables and potatoes, are steamed or baked.
 Avoid side dishes like onion rings, chips, potatoes au gratin, or other vegetables baked with cream sauces.